Read Ch. 1 on Antifragility

 The Coddling of the American Mind focuses on events on college campuses, and then traces the problems back to younger ages — mistakes made by parents, and in K-12 education.
 As we were finishing the book, in early 2018, we considered writing a chapter on how these trends were beginning to affect organizations, particularly companies.
 We had just begun to hear stories from businesspeople about how safetyism was showing up in industries that hired primarily from America's most elite universities — industries such as journalism, media, the arts, and technology.
 But in early 2018, all we had was a few anecdotes, so we decided we could not yet write such a chapter.

-The first members of Gen Z just began to graduate from college in May of 2017, or 2018, depending on how you count it.
+The first members of Gen Z (born in 1996 or 1997) began to graduate from college in May of 2017, or 2018, depending on how you count it.
 And just in late 2018, the trickle of anecdotes began to increase.
 Working in a company requires very high levels of cooperation, and an ability to submerge your own concerns for the good of the team.
 Such norms are incompatible with the callout culture and safetyism that some (just some) recent college graduates are taking with them into the workplace.
-We predict that the spread of safetyism into American companies — along with the moral dependence and constant conflict it engenders — will be a major theme in the business world, and in pretty much every organization, including churches, synagogues, and non-profits.
-We'll say more about the problem, and how leaders can minimize it, as we learn more about it.
+We predicted, when this page went up in late 2018, that the spread of safetyism into American companies — along with the moral dependence and constant conflict it engenders — would become a major theme in the business world, and in most organizations, including religious communities and non-profits.
+Unfortunately, this has happened.

-In the meantime, here are a few articles in the popular press about Gen Z and safetyism at work:
+Here are a few articles in the popular press about how The Coddling has come to organizations:

 A) On the rise in anxiety among young employees: